 Veterans’ organisations

-Sports, athletic, recreational, and social activity organizations
+Sports, athletic, recreational, and social activity organisations

 Camps

-Non-direct service organizations or referral services
+Non-direct service organisations or referral services

-Schools, colleges, and related organizations
+Schools, colleges, and related organisations

-Cultural and historical organizations
+Cultural and historical organisations

 Hospitals, fire departments, and nursing homes